Rademade/rademade-cookbook/TestStyle/Selenium/Common.md

-#General rules for selecting elements on the page
+#General priority rules for selecting elements on the page
   -  Find elements by visible content or name

   ```slim